dnhushak/AudioModules/synthesizer/src/config/readme.txt

 *******************************************************************************

 The first five values are the defaults for the 5 modules.
+Comments must be at the end of the line.
+All values must be positive, except Sustain which may be zero.
 Each line contains a set of values in the following order:

 DESCRIPTION         TYPE    COMMENT